Dimensional lumber is wood lumber that is cut to pre-defined, standard sizes. Dimensional lumber sizes refer to depth and width, not length.

 The term dimensional lumber came into popular use around the beginning of the 20th century to distinguish lumber cut to pre-determined sizes from other types of wood, such as corded wood for fireplaces.
 During this period, the building industry sought to control costs and minimize waste by developing standard sizes and grades for building timber.
 Most significant, though, was the rapid change from the post-and-beam style of house framing to the more efficient balloon framing style.

 For the average do-it-yourselfer, most long, thin lumber that will be used for building is considered to be dimensional lumber.
-Long and thin are two factors that describe dimensional lumber.
-Other types of lumber such as plywood and other sheet goods do come in prescribed standard sizes but are not referred to as dimensional lumber.
+Other types of lumber, such as plywood and other sheet goods, do come in prescribed standard sizes but are not referred to as dimensional lumber.

 It is rarely necessary to use the term dimensional lumber when shopping for building materials.
 All lumber you will buy at Home Depot, Lowe's, or other home improvement or hardware stores will be already cut to pre-determined sizes.